flutter/website/src/release/breaking-changes/new-color-scheme-roles.md

 The tone-based surface colors include: `surfaceBright`, `surfaceDim`, `surfaceContainer`, `surfaceContainerLow`, `surfaceContainerLowest`, `surfaceContainerHigh`, and `surfaceContainerHighest`.
-These changes helps deprecate the use of widgets' `surfaceTintColor`, and replace the old opacity-based model which applied a tinted overlay on top of surfaces based on their elevation.
+These changes help eliminate the use of widgets' `surfaceTintColor`, and replace the old opacity-based model which applied a tinted overlay on top of surfaces based on their elevation.

-The `surfaceTintColor` of widgets has been set to null and their background color are replaced by the new tone-based surface colors.
+The default `surfaceTintColor` for all widgets is now null and their default background color is now based on the new tone-based surface colors.

-`ColorScheme.fromSeed` has also been updated to use the latest algorithm in Material color utilities package.
-This change prevent the constructed `ColorSchem` from being too bright, even if the source color looks bright and has a high chroma.
+`ColorScheme.fromSeed` has also been updated to use the latest algorithm from the Material color utilities package.
+This change prevent the constructed `ColorSchem` from being too bright, even if the source color looks bright and had a high chroma (contained little black, white, and shades of grey).

 ## Migration guide

-The difference caused by the updated `ColorScheme.fromSeed` and the new color roles should be small and acceptable.
-However, when providing a brighter source color to `ColorScheme.fromSeed`, it may constructs a relatively darker version of `ColorScheme`.
+The differences caused by the updated `ColorScheme.fromSeed` and the new color roles should be small and acceptable.
+However, when providing a brighter seed color to `ColorScheme.fromSeed`, it may constructs a relatively darker version of `ColorScheme`.
 To force the output to still be bright, set `schemeVariant: FromSeedVariant.fidelity` in `ColorScheme.fromSeed`.
+For
+example:

 Code before migration: